The category of matroids: Functors

 \begin{proposition} There is an embedding $S\colon \GLat\to\Matrp$ that: \begin{itemize} \item acts on objects $G$ by letting $|S(G)|$ be the set of atoms of $G$ together with a loop $\bullet$ (so that the flats of $S(G)$ form a lattice isomorphic to $G$); \item acts on morphisms $f \colon G \to H$ as follows: if $f$ sends an atom of $G$ to the least element of $H$, then $S(f)$ sends the corresponding element of $S(G)$ to $\bullet$; if $f$ sends an atom $A$ of $G$ to an atom $B$ of $H$, then $S(f)$ also sends $A$ to $B$. \end{itemize} \end{proposition} \begin{proof} Proposition~\ref{prop:Lfull} guarantees that $S(f)$ is a legitimate morphism in $\Matrp$.
 Clearly $S$ preserves identities.
 Seeing that it also preserves composition comes down to noticing that for simple matroids $M$, a strong map $M \to N$ is completely defined by its action on $L(M)$, and that adding a loop does not change this.

-Faithfulness is a direct consequence of the fact that there is a one-to-one correspondence between atoms of the lattice and elements of the matroid's ground set; different mappings between atoms therefore give rise to differents functions between ground sets.
+Faithfulness is a direct consequence of the fact that there is a one-to-one correspondence between atoms of the lattice and nonloop elements of the matroid's ground set; different mappings between atoms therefore give rise to differents functions between ground sets.
 Fullness follows from Lemma~\ref{lem:latticemaps}.
-Finally, $S$ is injective on objects because its lattice of flats is unique to a matroid.
+Finally, $S$ is injective on objects because there is only one lattice of flats for every matroid.

 \end{proof}

 \begin{theorem} There is a reflection $L \dashv S$. \end{theorem} \begin{proof} When the codomain of a strong map $f$ is a simple matroid with a single added loop and the action of $f$ on rank-1 flats is known, then $f$ is known; there is only one element in each rank-1 flat and the rank-0 flat that each element of the domain can map to.
 Hence $\Matrp(M,N)\simeq\GLat(L(M),L(N))$ for pointed matroids $M$ and $N$ if $N$ is simple.
 Moreover, if $N$ is simple then it is in the image of $S$ (up to isomorphism), and by the definition of the action of $S$ on objects we have $G \simeq L(S(G))$ for all geometric lattices $G$.
 Therefore $\Matrp(M,S(G))\simeq\GLat(L(M),N)$, and this bijection is natural.
 Finally, note that the counit $L(S(G)) \to G$ is an isomorphism, making the adjunction into a reflection.